Guidebook/api-docs/source/v1/includes/_attendees.md

 ### Model Fields

-The fields returned in the `GET` responses are far more detailed and include the following fields:
+The fields returned in the `GET` responses are the same as the fields used in creation with the addition of the following read-only fields:

 Parameter       | Type    | Description
 ---------       | ------- | -----------